core-wg/href/draft-ietf-core-href.md

    ampersand ("&") character.
    (This matches the structure and encoding of the target URI in CoAP requests.)
+   Queries are optional; there is a difference between an absent query and a single query parameter that is the empty string.

 1. {:#c-fragment} A fragment identifier can be any Unicode string that is in NFC.
+   Fragment identifiers are optional; there is a difference between an absent fragment identifier and a fragment identifier that is the empty string.

 1. {:#c-escaping} The syntax of registered names, path segments, query parameters, and fragment identifiers may be further restricted and